yonatankarp/yonatankarp.com/008-how-does-hashmap-work-in-java.md

 * Understanding of Java internals

 * Checking how the candidate thinks in case they do not remember the internals of Java (to be clear, nobody expects the Wikipedia answer to this question)

 Moreover, the question could be extended to cover more topics such as concurrency, for example (how would you implement distributed HashMap?).

----

-Stay updated with my latest thoughts and ideas by registering for my [newsletter](https://yonatankarp.com/newsletter).
-Connect with me on [LinkedIn](https://www.linkedin.com/in/yonatankarp/) or [Twitter](https://twitter.com/yonatan_karp).
-Let's stay connected and keep the conversation going!

----

 ### Resources